Maximally-stable Local Optima in Random Graphs and Spin Glasses: Phase Transitions and Universality: First Moment Entropy Density

-\begin{lemma} {\citep{gamarnikMaxcutSparseRandom2018}} Consider the configuration model where $\mu$ half-edges are assigned independently and uniformly to $n$ vertices.
-Let $E_i$ denote the number of half-edges assigned to the $i_{th}$ vertex.
-Let $(B_i)_{i \in [n]}$ be a sequence of independent Poisson variables with the mean $\mu/n$.
-For any sequence of non-negative integers $(t_i)_{i \in [n]}$, summing up to $\mu$, the resulting joint distribution of $t_i$ can asymptotically be described as follows:
+\begin{lemma} {\cite{durrett2019probability} (Exercise 3.6.13), \cite{coja2013upper}(Corollary 2.4)} Consider the balls-into-bins model above where $\mu$ balls are thrown into $N$ bins.
+Let $E_i$ denote the number of balls assigned to the bin $i\in [N]$.
+Let $(B_i)_{i \in [N]}$ be a sequence of independent Poisson random variables with the mean $\mu/N$.
+Then for any sequence of non-negative integers $(t_i)_{i \in [N]}$, summing up to $\mu$, the joint distribution of $t_i$ satisfies